kendra-isham/groceryTracker/README.md

 	- visualize data (if time, visualize trends in purchased items)

 ### Premise
-	- User designates file path to grocery receipt image
+	- User designates file path to Costco receipt image
 	- Loop through assigning each item\price to user
 	- Log each user's purchased items to database
 	- Ability to view each user's purchase history